|

 Baptised at All Saints Church in Clifton on 21 May 1882.
 He

 never married.
-Commemorated in Nunhead (All Saints) Cemetery in
+Cremated and commemorated in Nunhead (All Saints)

 and F]orence E. Cockcroft, of Clifton.
 Buried in Victoria (Royal